← Resources

 4. Make the next step obvious

 Every page should point toward one clear action: book a consult, complete an inquiry form, or call.
-Reduce friction—short forms, one-click booking links—so interested visitors don't drop off.
+Reduce friction with short forms and one-click booking links so interested visitors don't drop off.
 A simple intake and scheduling system keeps you from chasing people across email and voicemail and protects your capacity.

 5. Build trust before the first session